History of the Puritans under Elizabeth I: Background, to 1559

-The Elizabethan religious settlement, 1559
+Elizabethan religious settlement, 1559

 In 1558, Queen Mary died, and her half-sister, Elizabeth became Queen of England.
 Elizabeth had been raised as a Protestant in the household of Catherine Parr.
 During the first year of Elizabeth's reign many of the Marian exiles returned to England.
-A compromise religious position established in 1559 is now known as the Elizabethan Religious Settlement.
+A compromise religious position was established in 1559.
 It attempted to make England Protestant without totally alienating the portion of the population that had supported Catholicism under Mary.
-The settlement was consolidated in 1563.
+The religious settlement was consolidated in 1563.
 An interim position of 11 articles of faith operated for a few years.

-The Church of England under Elizabeth was broadly Reformed in nature: Elizabeth's first Archbishop of Canterbury, Matthew Parker had been the executor of Martin Bucer's will, and his replacement, Edmund Grindal had carried the coffin at Bucer's funeral.
-While the Elizabethan Settlement proved generally acceptable, there remained minorities who were dissatisfied with the state of the Church of England.
+The Church of England under Elizabeth was broadly Reformed in nature: Elizabeth's first Archbishop of Canterbury, Matthew Parker, had been the executor of Martin Bucer's will, and his replacement Edmund Grindal had carried the coffin at Bucer's funeral.
+While the Elizabethan settlement proved generally acceptable, there remained minorities who were dissatisfied with the state of the Church of England.
 The cry for "further reform" in the 1560s was the basis of what is now known as the Puritan Movement.

 The Puritans were not content with the Anglican settlement and the established church.
 They believed that the English church and state should be further reformed by the Word of God and the faithful preaching of the Gospel, as in the continental reformed churches.
 They were opposed to the rule of bishops, to the required use of the Book of Common Prayer, and many of the rituals of the Anglican establishment, which they believed were obstacles to true religion and godliness.
 They believed the majority of the common people were kept in bondage to forms and rituals, and as a result to false religion and spiritual ignorance.

 The Puritans moreover wanted all the sins, rituals, and superstitions that "smacked of Roman Catholic idolatry" thoroughly abolished from the realm and from the churches, including; the mass, the surplice, kneeling at the Lord's Supper, vestments, graven images, profane and sexually immoral stage plays, and the widespread profanation of the Sabbath.

-The Puritans promoted a thorough going doctrinal reformation that was Calvinistic, as well as a thorough going reformation of the English church and society based on Scripture and not human tradition.
+The Puritans promoted a thorough doctrinal reformation that was Calvinistic, as well as a thorough reformation of the English church and society based on Scripture and not human tradition.